 Halkidiki is a stunning region in Northern Greece, famous among locals and gaining popularity with overseas visitors every year.

-Its distinct shape is what draws the eye (imagine three legs) and its location near the second-largest city of Thessaloniki, makes it easily accessible if you are flying into the country.
+Its distinct shape is what draws the eye (imagine three legs and check out map) and its location near the second-largest city of Thessaloniki, makes it easily accessible if you are flying into the country.

 It offers a diverse range of experiences, from pristine beaches (the number one reason people visit) to cultural sites and experiences.